gerbless/react-tutorial/flux/readme.md

 As you can see, we are importing two functions ... `createStore` and `combineReducers`, these we will know what they are and what they do later.

 Then, we create our reducers, but first we need to know what are reducers.
-Reducers, are functions that receive the former application state as first argument and the triggered action as second argument.
+Reducers, are functions that receive these arguments:
+- the former application state.
+- the triggered action.

 Then, they must return the new application state.
 They have the following restrictions:

 - They must be pure functions(they must not alter any element outside of their scope).
 - They must always return the new application state.
 - If our new application state changes, we must return a whole new object for the state.
-We must not mutate the former one.
+We must not mutate the previous one.

 To apply these restrictions, we will do it through our product catalog: